MattJerson/MattJerson/README.md

 I'm Matt Figueroa from the Philippines and I do Programming, Video Editing, and Editing Images.
 I am still learning a lot of programming languages so that I can be good at it.
 I enjoy editing videos and images in Premiere Pro and Photoshop.

-Skills: Java / Adobe Premiere Pro / Adobe Photoshop / Adobe After Effects
+Skills: Java / Python / C/C++ / Adobe Premiere Pro / Adobe Photoshop / Adobe After Effects

 - 🌱 I’m currently learning Java, HTML, Python, C++